rdmcolorz/FREE_sensor/README.md

 ## Prototyping

-Our early prototyping consisted of taking individual components and producing a serial communication readout out the live data.
+Our early prototyping consisted of taking individual sensor components and producing a serial communication readout of the live data.
 We used the NodeMCU controller to drive the other sensors.

 ![foo](https://i.imgur.com/jlkXenY.png "Prototype 1")
 ![bar](https://i.imgur.com/ByfHudn.png "Prototype 2")

+One major setback we faced was the original CO sensor we used.
+The sensor die had an operating temperature over 100°C. This was a massive drain on our battery, and ultimately the bottleneck for miniturizing our device.
+Thankfully, we found an alternative sensor that has an extremely low power profile and rated to last nearly ten years.
+This significantly freed up constraints on how small and light our device could become.
+Once we tested all the sensors and had their output saving accurately, we combined their output into a test .csv to feed into the IBM cloud.
+Once on the cloud, we could start analyzing and visualizing the data using IBM computing services.
+This allowed us to produce remarkable information from our sensor data.

 ## License